pboardman/cmangos-utils/cmangos-wotlk-docker/README.md

-# CMaNGOS WOTLK inside docker
+# CMaNGOS Classic inside docker

-THIS IMAGE DOES NOT WORK YET

 These files are used to create a CMaNGOS server docker image.